cuajolote/bob-corn-challenge/README.md

 - ✅ Reject purchases if attempted more than once per minute (429 Too Many Requests)

 ### ✅ Frontend
-- ✅ Users can buy corn by clicking a button
+- ✅ Users can buy corn with React and Backbone.js by clicking a button
 - ✅ See a visual count of successful purchases
 - ✅ Clear feedback on success/error
 - ✅ Clean, responsive UI